-- f.
+e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.

-This project does not occur near water, rail, or air transportation. - g.
+This project does not occur near water or rail transportation.
+It is adjacent to Boeing Field for air transportation.

+f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and no passenger vehicles).
 What data or transportation models were used to make these estimates?

-Single family residences typically generate 10 trips/day.
-Converting the site to a public park that serves the immediate neighborhood will likely reduce the number of vehicle trips generated by the site as most visors will access the park on foot or bicycle.
-The site is not large enough and there are no specific amenities proposed that would make this a desination park which draws visitors from beyond the immediate neighborhpood which it will serve.
-There is on-street parking and a road network to accommodate those individuals who do drive to and from the park.
+Converting the site to a public park that serves the immediate neighborhood will likely create a minor increase in the number of vehicle trips generated by the site as many visitors will access the park on foot or bicycle.
+The proposed six parking stalls and adjacent on-street parking and a road network will accommodate those individuals who do drive to and from the park.

 - g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, generally describe.
-No There is no nearby movement of agricultural and forest products. - Proposed measures to reduce or control transportation impacts, if any: No proposed measures.
+No There is no nearby movement of agricultural and forest products. - h.
+Proposed measures to reduce or control transportation impacts, if any: No proposed measures.
 The effect of that added traffic on peak period street and intersection operating quality is expected to be minimal.